-But remember that you are not alone in this fear – there are always many reasons to stay in your current job, and many factors to consider when thinking about a career change.
+But remember that you are not alone in this fear – there are many factors to consider when thinking about a career change.

 Leaving a career path can be an incredibly daunting move, and it is not a decision to take lightly – particularly for teachers.
 There are many wonderful perks to being a teacher, with a six-week summer holiday at the top of the list!

 It is true, though, that teaching jobs are tremendously demanding.
 It is easy to feel unsupported and overwhelmed with workloads.
-You might just feel that you are better suited to a different kind of work, that teaching is not allowing you to fulfill your needs or talents.
+You might just feel that you’re better suited to a different kind of work, that teaching is not allowing you to fulfil your needs or talents.

 It’s clear that teachers all over the country are constantly exploring the options of a career change, but often don’t know what vacancies are available to ex-teachers and what might be suited to their particular qualifications.